Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 Install DataKit¶

-Before starting to monitor hosts with “Guance”, install DataKit.
-DataKit is the official data collection application that supports over a hundred types of data collection.
-By configuring data sources, it can real-time collect data such as host, process, container, logs, APM, and user access.
+Before starting to monitor hosts with "Guance", you need to install DataKit first.
+DataKit is the officially released data collection application, supporting the collection of hundreds of types of data.
+By configuring data sources, real-time data can be collected, including host, process, container, log, application performance, user visits, and more.

-Before installing DataKit, register for a “Guance” account.
-After registration, log in to the “Guance” workspace to obtain the DataKit installation instructions and deploy the first DataKit.
+Before installing DataKit, you need to register a "Guance" account first.
+After registration, log in to the "Guance" workspace to obtain the DataKit installation instructions and deploy the first DataKit.

 Obtain Installation Instructions¶

-Log in to the “Guance” workspace, click sequentially on 「Integration」-「DataKit」, choose the DataKit installation method, see the following information, then copy the 「Installation Instructions」and execute them on the host.
+You can log in to the "Guance" workspace, click sequentially on 「Integration」 - 「DataKit」, choose the DataKit installation method as shown below, then copy the 「Installation Instruction」 and execute it on the host.

 -